calvinti12/letsthryve/CONTRIBUTING.md

 ### Starting off

 - Make sure you have a functioning rails development environment
-- FlashTxts uses Rails 5, read up on the differences between Rails 4 and Rails 5 [here](http://nithinbekal.com/posts/rails-5-features/).
+- LetsThryve uses Rails 5, read up on the differences between Rails 4 and Rails 5 [here](http://nithinbekal.com/posts/rails-5-features/).
 It's not too different.
-- Clone the repo using `git clone git@github.com:purelogiq/flashtxts.git`
+- Clone the repo using `git clone git@github.com:purelogiq/letsthryve.git`
 - Monitor the Slack channel.

 ### How to make regular changes